LiliaFramework/Modules/bodygrouper/docs/hooks.md

 # Hooks

-Module-specific events raised by the Bodygrouper module.
+Module-specific events raised by the Bodygroup Editor module.

 ---